 Divergent thinking is about perceiving a situation or solving a problem in non-conventional ways.
 Are you a divergent thinker?

 De Bono argued that having divergent or either lateral or creative thinking means seeing and perceiving a situation in different ways.
-It means to restructure the old patterns, to escape from the usual and to build new models of thinking.
+It means to restructure the old patterns, escape from the usual, and build new models of thinking.

 De Bono also claims that each one of us wears predominantly a certain thinking hat and that the green hat is specific to those who have developed divergent thinking.